 Now that we got that out of the way, here are seven things to take into consideration:

 To get a certification or not to get a certification… that is the question.
-While we’re admittedly a bit biased towards being a certified coach as we our business is certifying coaches, there are a lot of great coaches out there without a certification.
+While we’re admittedly a bit biased towards being a certified coach as we our business (United Endurance Sports Coaching Academy) is certifying coaches, there are a lot of great coaches out there without a certification.
 A benefit of becoming a certified coach is that you not only learn about running-specific information, but how the body functions and how it applies to running.
 It is important to reduce individual biases when coaching others.
 Things to look for in a certification are:

 - Principles are grounded in evidence and science-based information, not personal opinion

-- Teaches safe and progressive programming methodolgies
+- Teaches safe and progressive programming methodologies

 - Contains current training data